kyllew/kuisser/public/Domain 1 Questions.md

 		The solution typically involves using Amazon Transcribe first to convert audio to text, and then potentially using Amazon Comprehend for further text analysis of the transcripts.
 However, the question specifically asks about analyzing audio content, for which Transcribe is the primary tool needed.
 		Other options are incorrect because:
 		- A: Amazon Lex is for building conversational interfaces (chatbots), not for analyzing existing conversations
-		- C: SageMaker Model Monitor is for monitoring ML model performance, not for audio analysis
+		- C: Amazon Textract is designed for extracting text from documents and images, not for processing audio recordings
 		- D: Amazon Comprehend is for natural language processing of text, but cannot process audio directly Resource URL: https://aws.amazon.com/transcribe/